 The impact of EU competition and procurement laws on the NHS is contentious.
-Although a combination of the Competition Act, Monitor’s provider licences and the Procurement, Patient Choice and Competition Regulations continues to prohibit anti-competitive behaviour by NHS providers and commissioners, leaving the EU would allow policy-makers to modify these arrangements and other relevant legislation.
+Although a combination of the Competition Act, provider licences and the Procurement, Patient Choice and Competition Regulations continues to prohibit anti-competitive behaviour by NHS providers and commissioners, leaving the EU would allow policy-makers to modify these arrangements and other relevant legislation.
 As the relevant EU directives are incorporated into UK law, the government would need to repeal or amend UK law if it wished to reverse current competition policy so there are unlikely to be changes in the short-term.

 There has also been discussion about the impact of trade deals with the EU and with countries outside the EU, particularly the United States.
-The government has stated its intention to ‘ensure we protect our ability to maintain control of the provision of public services, like the NHS, in new trade agreements’ (Department for International Trade et al 2017).
-However, its ability to do this will depend on the UK’s future trading relationship with the EU, and its success in trade negotiations with other countries, which have not yet been agreed.
+The government has stated its intention to ‘ensure we protect our ability to maintain control of the provision of public services, like the NHS, in new trade agreements’ but its ability to do this will depend on the UK’s future trading relationship with the EU, and its success in trade negotiations with other countries, which have not yet been agreed.

 Working time directive

 Among the most contentious pieces of EU legislation affecting the NHS are the European Working Time Regulations – usually referred to as the working time directive – which were introduced to support the health and safety of workers by limiting the time that employees in any sector can work to 48 hours each week, as well as setting minimum requirements for rest periods and annual leave.

 Brexit may allow future governments to amend domestic legislation to change EU directives that have been bought into UK law, should they wish to, although their ability to do so will be subject to wider negotiations regarding access to the single market.
 However, the current government has committed to preserving the working time directive after the UK leaves the EU (Department of Health 2017).